 Infrared heating is an innovative technology that is used in many applications.
 It is based on the use of infrared radiation, a form of electromagnetic radiation invisible to the human eye.
 This radiation is above the microwave spectrum and below visible light in the electromagnetic spectrum.
-In our entry, we will explore the basics of this technology and understand how it is applied in various fields.
+In our introduction, we will explore the basics of this technology and understand how infrared heating is used in different areas.

 Infrared heaters come in a variety of forms, including radiators, wall panels and fan heaters.
-They produce infrared radiation, which emits heat and thus efficiently warms rooms.
+These devices generate infrared radiation, which emits heat and thus heats rooms efficiently.
 We will take a closer look at these heaters and explain their operation in more detail.

 Introduction